danlruiz/simple-sudoku-solver/README.md

 ## About

-This flask web app solves sudoku puzzles using a backtracking algorithm.
-The prime intention of this project is to have a simple running app which can be expanded upon to experiment with various features and functionalities.
+This Flask web app solves sudoku puzzles using a backtracking algorithm.
+The prime intention of this project is to experiment with the Flask framework.

 ## Live Version